A JUDGE SHALL PERFORM THE DUTIES OF JUDICIAL OFFICE IMPARTIALLY AND DILIGENTLY

 (3) Acts of a judge, in the discharge of disciplinary responsibilities, required or permitted by Sections 3D(1) and 3D(2) are part of a judge's judicial duties and shall be absolutely privileged, and no civil action predicated thereon may be instituted against the judge.

-(4) A judge who is arrested for or has been charged by way of indictment, information or complaint with a serious crime shall inform the Commission on Judicial Conduct in writing within fifteen days of being arrested or being charged by way of indictment, information or complaint.
+(4) A judge who is arrested for or has been charged by way of indictment, information or complaint with a serious crime shall inform the Office of Disciplinary Counsel in writing within fifteen days of being arrested or being charged by way of indictment, information or complaint.

 Appropriate action may include direct communication with the judge or lawyer who has committed the violation, other direct action if available, and reporting the violation to the appropriate authority or other agency or body.